Expat life in Mauritius is incredible, however, no matter where you are, an emergency can happen.

 Wherever you move, go with total peace of mind

-At William Russell, we have nearly 30 years of helping expatriates finding best places in the world to move abroad and settle into their new lives overseas by providing world-class global health insurance.
+At William Russell, we have 30 years’ experience of helping expatriates finding best places in the world to move abroad and settle into their new lives overseas by providing world-class global health insurance.
 Plus, we produce lots of expert material to help you and your family adapt to life abroad.

 Making the move to another country can be challenging.
 But no matter where you go, you can take one thing off your mind.
 William Russell offers international health insurance and income protection that covers you for everything from minor injuries to long hospital stays, and we can even offer medical evacuations to patients who require treatment in other countries.